royphelps1/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Simulation of a warehouse robot learning a route efficiency
+Simulation of a warehouse robot learning route efficiency